Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Introduction

-This last component is the engine generating a curriculum of training activities for learners in ITS.
-Thus, to be able to adapt the content to the learner, all ITS are most often implicitly or explicitly based on the concepts of the zone of proximal development (ZPD) \cite{vygotsky1978mind} and the state of Flow \cite{csikszentmihalyi1975beyond}.
 These are well-known concepts in developmental psychology, and have inspired many models of learning for education (e.g., Cognitive load theory\cite{sweller2011cognitive}).
 Following them, many ITS aim to offer the learner pedagogical activities that are neither too difficult nor too easy with regard to their abilities, so that they can be engaged and progress in their acquisitions without being anxious or bored during the process.
 ITS can also propose activities the learner can not solve alone but will be able to solve with hints or with the teacher's help.
-From it, the ITS can be divided in two main design categories for managing learning curricula \cite{bartolome2018personalisation} : The former, namely the "linear design" involves that all learners follow a single path although at different speeds or with a different number of attempts.
+From it, the ITS can be divided in two main design categories for managing learning curricula \cite{bartolome2018personalisation}.
+The former, namely the "linear design" involves that all learners follow a single path although at different speeds or with a different number of attempts.
 The latter, called "branched-paths design", enables each learner to follow a specific path according to their their own need.

 Recently, with the growing interest in the phenomenon of curiosity\cite{murayama2019reward}, these concepts have been revisited in the Learning Progress (LP) model \cite{kaplan2007search,oudeyer2016intrinsic}.
 In this contemporary reward-learning model, curiosity-based intrinsic motivation and learning progress are linked by a virtuous loop: the child learns better on tasks for which she is interested and intrinsically motivated and, in return, the learning progress yielded generates an internal reward that stimulates his intrinsic motivation to continue acquiring knowledge for its own sake \cite{gottlieb2013information}; (see also Self-determination theory\cite{ryan2020intrinsic}).
 In other words, this model stresses the personal factors in learning, where individual LP contributes to both learner's motivation and self-organisation of its active exploration of learning tasks\cite{ten2021humans}.
 Furthermore, machine learning research has shown that using LP to automatically generate learning curricula, by sampling tasks with maximal expected LP, is a powerful heuristic that leads to sample efficient learning of skills and world models \cite{oudeyer2007intrinsic2, schmidhuber1991curious, lopes2012exploration, graves2017automated, colas2019curious, kim2020active, portelas2020automatic}.
 In other words, when one aims to maximize long-term learning outcomes on a variety of tasks, LP can be used as an efficient proximal heuristic for sampling learning activities.
 Thus, the LP model argues that LP-based learning curricula shall lead both to intrinsically motivating and efficient long-term learning.